accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 No evaluation method is proposed for this criterion.

 **Important note:** This criterion is very complex to evaluate and requires a certain mastery of all interoperability concepts and standards.
-If the application that you are evaluating or developing must cover this criterion, we refer you to the full reading of the *6.2.3 Interoperability*{lang=en} criterion in the EN 301 549 standard.
+If the application that you are evaluating or developing must cover this criterion, we refer you to the full reading of the 6.2.3 Interoperability criterion in the EN 301 549 standard.

 ##### Matches {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *6.2.3 Interoperability*{lang=en}.
+- EN 301 549 V3.2.1 (2021-03): 6.2.3 Interoperability.

 #### [Criterion 15.7](#crit-15-7) [AA] For each application that allows [written communication in real time](glossary.md#communication-written-in-real-time), the delay transmission time of each [input unit](glossaire.md#input-unit) is 500ms or less.
 Is this rule respected? {id="crit-15-7"}